tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/yuriumemoto.png" width="320" height="320" />

-I asked Umemoto-san to join the event after learning that they had created a chiptune and recreated it with a cello performance…!(https://youtube.com/watch?v=OdEGftdC2jE ) umemoto-san’s is one of the performances i’m most looking forward to (on that day)
+I asked Umemoto-san to join the event after learning that they had created a chiptune and recreated it with a cello performance…!(https://youtube.com/watch?v=OdEGftdC2jE ) umemoto-san&#x0027;s is one of the performances i&#x0027;m most looking forward to (on that day)

 [linktree](https://linktr.ee/yuriumemoto)